hli1221/imagefusion_Infrared_visible_latlrr/README.md

 # Infrared and visible image fusion using Latent Low-Rank Representation

+In Peer Review(TIP)

 ## Abstract

-Infrared and visible image fusion is an important problem in the field of image fusion, and has been applied widely in many fields.

-To better preserve the useful information from infrared and visible images, in this paper, we propose a novel image fusion method based on latent low-rank representation (LatLRR) which is simple and effective.
+We propose a novel image fusion method based on latent low-rank representation (LatLRR) which is simple and effective.

-This is the first time that the LatLRR is introduced to infrared and visible image fusion.
 Firstly, the source images are decomposed into low-rank part and saliency part by LatLRR.
 The global structure information is preserved by low-rank part, and the local structure information is extracted by saliency part.

 Then, the low-rank parts are fused by weighted-average strategy, and the saliency parts are simply fused by sum strategy.

 Finally, the fused image is obtained by combining the fused low-rank part and the fused saliency part.

-Compared with other fusion methods experimentally, the proposed method has better fusion performance than the state of the art fusion methods in both subjective and objective evaluation.
+## Figures
+1 infrared_images ---- infrared and visible imaegs(16) which we used.

+2 source_images ------ infrared and visible imaegs(5) which we used.

+## Source code
+1 fusion_latlrr.m ----- our method

+2 latlent_lrr.m ------- latent low-rank representation method